schultjw/03_Queue_Lab/README.md

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

 #### 5. What is the purpose of "templates" in C++?
+The purpose of templates is that we can make the function that operates with generic types.
+Then we don't have to repeat the code for every type.
 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?
+int* array;
+array = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?